Reimagining Anomalies: What If Anomalies Were Normal?: Random Collection of CEs

-In the main paper, we proposed a method to generate counterfactual explanations (CEs) for deep AD.
-We demonstrated their effectiveness by showing a small fraction of the generated CEs in Section 4.2.
+We demonstrated the effectiveness of the proposed CEs by showing a small fraction of the generated CEs.
 Here, we show a larger collection of CEs for all normal definitions.
 For each normal definition, we randomly selected two samples to serve as examples.
-Figures \ref{fig:appx_coloredmnist_bce_combined}, \ref{fig:appx_coloredmnist_hsc_combined}, and \ref{fig:appx_coloredmnist_dsvdd_combined} show CEs for Colored-MNIST (C-MNIST) and an AD trained with BCE, HSC, and DSVDD, respectively.
+Figures \ref{fig:appx_coloredmnist_bce_combined}, \ref{fig:appx_coloredmnist_hsc_combined}, and \ref{fig:appx_coloredmnist_dsvdd_combined} show CEs for Colored-MNIST (Col-MNIST) and an AD trained with BCE, HSC, and DSVDD, respectively.

 Figures \ref{fig:appx_mnist_bce_single}, \ref{fig:appx_mnist_hsc_single}, and \ref{fig:appx_mnist_dsvdd_single} show CEs for MNIST, single classes being normal, and an AD trained with BCE, HSC, and DSVDD, respectively.